stevens97/3D_Poisson_Laplace/README.md

 What this program does:
 ========================================

-This Python script is based on an old Computational Physics project, in which Poisson's and Laplace's equations are solved for:
+This Python script is based on an Computational Physics project, in which Poisson's and Laplace's equations are solved for:
 - A single point charge.
 - A line charge.
 - A parallel capacitor.